Gribshunden: Figurehead

-In August 2015, the shipwreck attracted international media attention when a well-preserved wooden figurehead depicting a mythical beast was recovered from the forward part of the wreck.
+In August 2015, the shipwreck's well-preserved wooden figurehead depicting a mythical beast was recovered from the forward part of the wreck.
 Suggestive of the ship's Gribshunden ("Griffin-Hound") name, the chimeric figurehead is described as a dog-like or dragon-like sea monster with lion ears, devouring a person in its crocodilian mouth.
 The figurehead was conserved at the Danish National Museum, and is now curated and exhibited at Blekinge Museum in Sweden.
+The figurehead's motif of a dragon-like monster eating a screaming man is known from late medieval aquamaniles made in the Meuse valley of Lower Lorraine.